SamStokman/natural_product_structures/README.md

 These CLASS databases are merged together in a file (Data/Structure_Database_File) with the script python-scripts/create_structure_db.py.
 The file is tab-separated and contains overlapping structures (193 944 KB).

 The script python-scripts/get_db_information.py gives information about the number of (un)recognized and unique smiles in the Structure_Database_File.
 Also the number of structures that occurs multiple times is generated.

-In total, 477.349 structures are recognized by their SMILE.
-592 structures are not recognized, 348 of those structures are empty lines which originate from NuBBe.
+In total, 477.349 structures are recognized by their SMILE and 244 structures are not recognized.
+The number of unique SMILES is 312.938.

 All SMILES from the recognized structures are made uniform and converted into their canonical SMILE.
-Based on these canonical SMILES, the number of unique SMILES is determined, which is 312.938.
+The structures are ordered based on these canonical SMILE and stored in Data/Canonical_db_file.txt, the script python-script/create_canonical_SMILE_db.py is used to create this file.

-The Structure_Database_File is also used to create the tables for the SQL database (see Data/DatabaseDesign).
+The Canonical_db_file.txt file is used to create the tables for the SQL database (see Data/DatabaseDesign).
 The tables are created by the python-scripts/create_tables_NPdata_sql.py.